wp-plugins/latest-tweets-widget/readme.txt

 == Changelog ==

+= 1.0.12 =
+* Critical bug fix affecting some older versions of PHP

 = 1.0.11 =
 * Better fulfillment of tweet count when skipping retwteets and replies
 * Manual RTs now excluded when "Show Retweets" is disabled